-- (2) Mr. Yeaton was appointed as Chief Executive Officer and interim Chief Financial Officer on October 5, 2018. - (3) On November 1, 2019, Mr. Schreiber was appointed as our Executive Chairman.
+- (2) Mr. Yeaton was appointed as Chief Executive Officer and interim Chief Financial Officer on October 5, 2018.
+Effective January 6, 2020, Mr. Yeaton no longer served as our Chief Executive Officer.
+Effective August 19, 2020, Mr. Yeaton will no longer serve as our Interim Chief Financial Officer. - (3) On November 1, 2019, Mr. Schreiber was appointed as our Executive Chairman.